Keep your enemies close, but your friends closer.

 Olivia decides to use fellow student Whit DuRant not only for SAT tutoring but as a fake boyfriend to get back at Adrienne for sleeping with Olivia’s now-ex, Ethan.
 The premise seemed trite to me, but I figured that maybe there would be a twist that kept it interesting.
 Unfortunately, I didn’t find such a thing.
 The only aspect that makes this book different from others with similar plots is that it features a lesbian character as Olivia’s other best friend.
 And I genuinely think it’s just coincidence that she, Claire, was really the only character I liked.
 For once it wasn’t because she was the sole LGBT+ character but because she was the only character that I didn’t cringe at once in a while.

 Speaking of cringe-y characters, Olivia and Whit’s entire relationship, at least up to the point that I read, was hard to read.
 They don’t click at all, yet they fall in love later in the book?
 Maybe I didn’t read far enough to get to the good stuff.

 See, I’m still holding out hope for this book.

 I may come back to it later, but I have so many other books I want to read, and I don’t want this book glaring at me from my nightstand anymore, sorry.

-Final thought: If you’re about dating drama and teens using each other, this book is for you.
+Final thought: If you’re about dating drama and teens using each other, How to Break a Boy is for you.
 It just didn’t keep me eager to find out what happened next.